Registration and Policies

 Merit Scholarship Application Instructions

-Students will be prompted to submit a portfolio of 6-10 pieces of artwork during the registration process.
+Students will be prompted to submit a portfolio of 6-10 pieces of artwork following the registration process.
 Artwork may be in any medium, regardless of class choice.
 Artwork is only required for merit scholarship consideration, not admission into the program.
-If your student does not have their artwork ready to upload at the time or registration, please select “No” when asked if you are prepared to upload your portfolio during the registration process.
-You will then receive an email with further instructions on how to upload your portfolio for merit scholarship consideration.
+Following registration, you will then receive an email with further instructions on how to upload your portfolio for merit scholarship consideration.
 Please note: your student’s Merit Scholarship application will not be considered complete until their merit portfolio is received.

 Need-Based Financial Aid Application Instructions

-The priority deadline is March 1, 2022!
-To apply for a merit scholarship, students should choose "Option 1: Apply for aid/scholarships and pay a $100 non-refundable tuition deposit" when registering online and pay a $100 non-refundable tuition deposit.
+Need-based financial aid is still available!
+To apply for need-based financial aid, students should choose "Option 1: Apply for aid/scholarships and pay a $100 non-refundable tuition deposit" when registering online and pay a $100 non-refundable tuition deposit.
 Need-Based financial aid is available on a first come, first served basis.
 Applicants must select “Yes” when asked if you are applying for need-based financial aid at the time of registration.

 Following registration, students will be emailed a link to DocuSign, a secure server, where they will need to upload a copy of the top two pages of their family’s most recent year’s federal tax form 1040.
 Please note: your student’s need-based financial aid application will not be considered complete until the federal tax form 1040 is received.